 But having more research is not really enough since most massage therapists are not research literate – that is the don’t understand how to evaluate a research study.
 Just because a study was done and shows positive outcomes does not mean that it shows anything unless you can understand it.
 Research literacy is needed and it begins with having to read and learn about things that most have no interest in.
 Most massage therapists are just happy to be doing massage or are struggling to get clients or find a high paying job.
 Who has time for research or learning any more when of course we already know that massage works?

-the ability to read, understand, and apply information from published research.
+Research Literacy is the ability to read, understand, and apply information from published research.

 In your massage practice, you will be able to look up research to help you address the needs of your clients when they come in with more difficult diseases and conditions and when you want to know if massage can help them.
 When clients ask you how massage works, you will be able to give a knowledgeable answer.
 When clients understand more how their bodies work, they have the power to take care of it better.
 They also may pass this information on to their doctors- and so it goes.